-Rotary Club Ambassadorial Scholarships
+- Rotary Club Ambassadorial Scholarships

 - This program sponsors several types of scholarships for undergraduate and graduate students as well as for qualified professionals pursuing vocational studies.
-While abroad, scholars serve as goodwill ambassadors to the host country and give presentations about their homelands to rotary clubs.
+While abroad, scholars serve as goodwill ambassadors to the host country and give presentations about their homeland to rotary clubs.
 Interested applicants must inquire through their local rotary club for specific information.
 Click on Club Finder to find your local chapter.

 - Rotary Club Ambassadorial Scholarships

 - Social media

-- Share your acceptance to the program with friends and family on Facebook, Instagram, Tik Tok, or other platforms.
+- Share your acceptance to the program with friends and family on Facebook, Instagram, Twitter, Tik Tok, or other platforms.
 What if every friend donated $5?
 Every little bit helps!